 Why the R.M.S.
 Leinster was sunk: First World War U-boat campaign.

 First World War 1914-1918.
 On one side were Germany, Austro-Hungary, Turkey and Bulgaria.
-On the other side were the United Kingdom of Great Britain and Ireland, Britain's colonies, France, Italy and, from April 1917, the United States of America.
+On the other side were the United Kingdom of Great Britain and Ireland, Britain's colonies, Russia, France, Italy and, from April 1917, the United States of America.

 On land both sides became bogged down in static trench warfare.
 At sea the Royal Navy blockaded Germany from the start of the war, forcing the German fleet to remain in port.
 Putting to sea in 1916, the German navy failed at the Battle of Jutland to break the British stranglehold.
 Germany's fleet returned to port, where it remained for the rest of the war.
 Meanwhile the British naval blockade also prevented munitions and food from reaching Germany.
 The country was facing starvation and defeat unless something could be done to counter the blockade.

 Germany's submarines were able to avoid the British blockade by sailing beneath the sea.
 They brought the war to their enemy by attacking merchant shipping, attempting to starve Britain into submission before Germany herself suffered the same fate.
 However, faced with protests by neutral America following the sinking of the R.M.S.
 Lusitania in 1915, Germany suspended her war on merchant shipping.
 With the war going against her, Germany resumed the attacks in 1917.
 The British responded by sailing their merchant ships in convoys escorted by the Royal Navy.
 Faced with the difficulty of attacking escorted convoys in the Atlantic, the Germans late in 1917 began to focus their attacks on the waters around Great Britain and Ireland, where local shipping tended not to be convoyed.